 ABM is a relatively new concept, is in the process of iteration, takes some work to implement, and requires a digitally based reorientation for your company.
 But it makes fundamentally good business sense.

 The more care and attention paid to high-value customers, the bigger the return on investment.
 Its potential for your business could be significant.
 To paraphrase everyone’s favorite show about nothing, “ABM is real, and it’s spectacular.”

 New Perspective has worked with a number of companies who have made the effort, done the work behind the scenes to get their teams aligned around ABM, and are glad that they did.
 One example is a client of ours in the renewable energy space.
 We started working with them about a year ago as they looked to rebrand and repurpose the company — from an industry products seller within the space to one focused on providing end-to-end industry solutions.

 Convincing the industry to see them in a different light was a considerable undertaking, but it paid off.
 Today they have a new brand presence and a new website with an integrated, best-in-class CRM system in place.

 They’ve made an organizational commitment to continually produce new, relevant content targeted to engage and delight the prospects they seek to turn into loyal, high-value customers.
 Now, quality leads are flowing and the business is generating increased profits as they move towards their goal of $100 million in global revenues by 2025.
 Their future looks bright indeed.

-Wondering whether ABM is right for your business?
+Wondering whether Account-based marketing is right for your business?
 Take our free ABM assessment.
 It will help you determine whether a strong ABM strategy could benefit your business and help you capture more high-quality, good-fit leads.